What is assistive technology (AT)?

 - Scanners for use with Kurzweil

-- For more specific AT location information, please review the Assistive Technology, Equipment and Furniture Locations on Campus guide.
+For more specific AT location information, please review the Assistive Technology, Equipment and Furniture Location on Campus Guide (currently being updated).

 How do I request assistive technology or report an issue with assistive technology?